 Having worked her way through the ‘hypoallergenic’ products she then tried the organic ones and it was something of an eye-opener.

 “If you buy organic milk or food you cannot use the term ‘organic’ unless it has been certified by the Soil Association.
 In beauty you can claim to be 100% organic when actually there’s nothing organic about it – 0%.
 There is no legislation on organic labelling for beauty – zero”.

 The realisation came that she would have to make her own skin care products, get them certified by the Soil Association and label them so that people would know what was in them.
-She did the research and started making products in her garage in Acton.
+She did the research and started making products in her garage in Ealing.